Covid-19: First dose of vaccine given to 1.9% of people in State, Minister says

 Hospital numbers

-The number of people receiving hospital treatment for Covid-19 fell by more than 100 on Monday, the first notable drop in hospital numbers so far this month.
+The number of people receiving hospital treatment for Covid-19 fell on Tuesday, dropping from 2,020 patients with Covid-19 on Monday morning to 1,954 on Tuesday.

-Health Service Executive (HSE) data show there were 1,911 patients with the disease in Irish hospitals at 8pm on Monday, including 196 in intensive care units (ICU).
-There had been 2,020 people with Covid-19 in hospital yesterday morning, with 199 receiving ICU care.
+Mr Reid told RTÉ’s Today with Claire Byrne show that there were 196 patients in intensive care (ICU) beds on Tuesday morning, down from 199 the previous day.

-The hospitals dealing with the highest numbers of Covid-19 patients on Monday evening were University Hospital Limerick (UHL) with 148, Cork University Hospital (CUH) with 146 and St Vincent’s Hospital in Dublin with 134, according to the HSE.
+There are currently 330 open and staffed critical care beds in hospitals around the country, the highest number ever, said Mr Reid, who noted that oxygen levels were being used at 50 per cent the total supply which was a good sign.

 Some 2,121 new cases of Covid-19 were reported on Monday, compared to 2,944 the previous day.
 Case numbers peaked on January 8th when 8,248 cases were reported.
 A total of 174,843 people have tested positive for the virus since the pandemic hit Ireland.